 Observe or verify install time permission requests

-You follow different processes depending on whether you want to observe the permissions requests associated with an installation or an upgrade.
+You follow different processes depending on whether you want to observe the permissions requests for an installation or an upgrade.

 Permission requests for extension installation